alteryx/woodwork/docs/source/start.rst

     category_dt.types

-We can also select with mutiple Semantic Tags
+We can also select columns using mutiple semantic tags, or even a mixture of semantic tags and logical types:

 .. ipython:: python